China’s Long Love Affair With Gambling

 The Origins of The Pastime

 Keno, which is one of the most popular games in the country today, was first played by Chinese citizens around 4,100 years ago.
 Along with this, many of the worlds most popular and well-known modern card games, such as poker and blackjack, are believed to have initially originated in ancient China, where many of the early versions can still be found in casinos around the country.
 Gambling within China has been banned for different periods of time, or simply under very strict regulatory control by the government.
-Despite that, many of these games have been able to retain their popularity to this day, such as those played at online casino Philippines.
+Despite that, many of these games have been able to retain their popularity to this day, such as those played at best online casino Philippines.

 As can be expected, the pastime had first started as a form of entertainment in ancient China.
 Games of chance with betting were introduced when Xia (1900-1600 BC) and Shang (1600-1027 BC.) dynasties were at their height.
 Historians also believe that wagering was already very popular among those that were considered higher-class citizens of the Shang society.